-- → Magnetic resonance imaging (MRI), upper extremity may not be considered appropriate if ANY of the following is TRUE: - The patient has undergone advanced imaging of the same body part within 3 months without undergoing treatment or developing new or worsening symptoms; OR - If contrast is used, history of anaphylactic allergic reaction to gadolinium contrast media with detailed guidelines for use in patients with renal insufficiency; OR - The patient has metallic clips on vascular aneurysms; OR - Metallic foreign body in orbits/other critical area(s) or within the field of view and obscuring area of concern; OR - Incompatible implanted devices (e.g., pacemakers, defibrillators, cardiac valves, spinal cord stimulators).
+- → Magnetic resonance imaging (MRI), upper extremity may not be considered appropriate if ANY of the following is TRUE: - If contrast is used, history of anaphylactic allergic reaction to gadolinium contrast media with detailed guidelines for use in patients with renal insufficiency; OR - The patient has metallic clips on vascular aneurysms; OR - Metallic foreign body in orbits/other critical area(s) or within the field of view and obscuring area of concern; OR - ◆ Incompatible implanted devices (e.g., pacemakers, defibrillators, cardiac valves, spinal cord stimulators); OR - ◆ Imaging of cortical bone and calcifications1; OR - Procedures involving spatial resolution of bone and calcifications.1

-\NOTE: MRI in patients with claustrophobia should be requested at the discretion of the ordering provider.
+NOTE: MRI in patients with claustrophobia should be requested at the discretion of the ordering provider.

-\\NOTE: MRI in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.
+NOTE: MRI in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.